 Taught jointly by the Departments of Anthropology and Social, Therapeutic and Community Studies, this MA offers a stimulating synthesis of theory and practice.
 In short, it is at the heart of what Goldsmiths is all about.

 This is a pathway of the MA Applied Anthropology & Community and Youth Work, aimed both at international applicants who may not need a British National Youth Agency qualification and those who want to become specialists in community development.

 Develop your ability to contextualise, critique, and create.
 This MA addresses the historical, political, theoretical and ethical issues of applied theatre, and explores the ways in which theatre and performance are created by diverse groups of people.

-Working from a strong theoretical basis, this programme will help you to understand a range of empirical, aesthetic and conceptual issues which traverse and exceed both 'art' and 'international' politics to speak to our current reality.
+Working from a materially diverse basis, this programme engages with a range of empirical, aesthetic, conceptual, and material issues that traverse and exceed both 'art' and 'international' politics to speak to our current reality.